 How to siphon the sand out:

-- Put one end of a garden hose (or some other tube) into the hot tub
+- Put one end of the hose (or some other tube) into the hot tub water

 - Suck on the hose to get the water flowing but make sure you do not raise it above the other end.